diningPhilosopher64/matlab-proxy/Advanced-Usage.md

 ### Run Custom MATLAB Startup Code

-Use the environment variable `MWI_MATLAB_STARTUP_SCRIPT` to specify MATLAB code that should run when MATLAB is started through `matlab-proxy`.
+Use the environment variable `MWI_MATLAB_STARTUP_SCRIPT` to specify MATLAB code to run when you start MATLAB through `matlab-proxy`.

- The string specified through this environment variable is executed by MATLAB after running `startup.m` that may be on your path.
-For more information see: [User-defined startup script](https://in.mathworks.com/help/matlab/ref/startup.html).
+When you start MATLAB by running `matlab-proxy`, MATLAB will first run a `startup.m` file that might be on your path.
+For details, see [User-defined startup script for MATLAB](https://www.mathworks.com/help/matlab/ref/startup.html).
+MATLAB will then run any code you have provided as a string to the `MWI_MATLAB_STARTUP_SCRIPT` environment variable.

-Use this environment variable to specify startup commands that only run when MATLAB is started through `matlab-proxy` to effect changes such as:
+You might want to run code at startup to:
-1. Add a directory to the MATLAB search path before you run a script.
+1. Add a folder to the MATLAB search path before you run a script.
 2. Set a constant in the workspace

-For example, to set variables `c1` and `c2`, with values `124` and `'xyz'`, respectively, and to add the directory `C:\Windows\Temp` to the MATLAB search path, run the command:
+For example, to set variables `c1` and `c2`, with values `124` and `'xyz'`, respectively, and to add the folder `C:\Windows\Temp` to the MATLAB search path, run the command:
 ```bash
 env MWI_MATLAB_STARTUP_SCRIPT="c1=124, c2='xyz', addpath('C:\Windows\Temp')" matlab-proxy-app
 ```